mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 This philosophy is not matter of the A itself, or the buffalo or cow itself.
 It doesn't matter.
 But, [the] matter of existential fact, or reality – that is the point.
 [Katagiri](glossary#katagiri)  is one of the beings which is always floating in the stream of change.
 So, nothing to get.
 We are always chasing after something.
 But we cannot get it.

 So [the] important point is, the existential reality.
 What is existential reality?
-If you say [Katagiri](glossary#katagiri) , what his existential fact, or reality is.
+If you say [Katagiri](glossary#katagiri), what his existential fact, or reality is.
 That is a point.
 But usually you don't believe that; we don't say that, we don't understand in that way.
 If you see Katagiri, immediately you say "Katagiri".
 This very understandable – but it's very shallow understanding.

 ##### 28:40

 Existential fact is very vast, very vast.
-Which is never limited by a certain thing called [Katagiri](glossary#katagiri) , or buffalo, or A, or B, or C, or mountain, or river.
+Which is never limited by a certain thing called [Katagiri](glossary#katagiri), or buffalo, or A, or B, or C, or mountain, or river.
 That is existential fact or reality.
 Because, completely... well, what would you say... nothing to say.
 Nothing to say.
 It's vastness.
 Nothing to touch, nothing to ignore, nothing to dichotomize; this is [the] basic nature of being.

 In the very basic nature of existence, Katagiri really is interdependent, interpenetrated, interconnected with others and all existence.
 But according to our consciousness, we really understand Katagiri separate from others.
 That is characteristic of consciousness: separate.
 That's why, first of all, we have to deny your understanding.
 But... to deny is not to destroy existence.
 To deny is to enable you to realize something else around [the] subject you have understood.

 ##### 31:11